-The Master's program leads to a Master of Science in Computer Science.
+The Master's Program leads to a Master of Science in Computer Science.
 It is intended for students with a strong background in computer science and a desire to prepare for research studies or professional practice.
 Holders of the baccalaureate degree in computer science or a related field are invited to apply for admission to the MSCS program.
-Students whose undergraduate degree is not in computer science may be required to complete some preparatory work in addition to fulfilling the requirements listed below.

 - CS 527 Mobile Computing and Networking

 - CS 528 Data Comm and Computer Networks

 - CS 547 Web Services & XML Programming

 - CS 551 Systems Programming

 - CS 554 Introduction to Real-time Embedded Systems (must complete the project option)